Betty Castor: National Board for Professional Teaching Standards

-From 1999 to 2002 Castor served as president for the National Board for Professional Teaching Standards.
+From 1999 to 2002, Castor served as president for the National Board for Professional Teaching Standards.
 The mission of the board is to build a system of high standards for education and encourage teachers throughout America to pursue its rigorous certification process.
 The number of board certified teachers grew under Castor's leadership from about 2070 to 25,000 by 2003.
 Financial incentives were developed in 48 states and hundreds of school districts.

-Senate campaign, 2004
+2004 Senate campaign

-In the 2004 Senate campaign, Castor faced two Democratic candidates, Miami-Dade mayor Alex Penelas, Hollywood Congressman Peter Deutsch, and businessman Bernard Klein in the Democratic primary election.
+In the 2004 Senate campaign, Castor faced two Democratic candidates, Miami-Dade County, Florida mayor Alex Penelas, U.S. Congressman Peter Deutsch, and businessman Bernard Klein in the Democratic primary election.

-Castor won the Democratic nomination on August 31.
-She was defeated, however, by Republican candidate Mel Martinez by 49.5% to 48.4% on November 2, 2004.
+Castor won the Democratic nomination on August 31, but lost the general election to Republican Mel Martinez on November 2, 2004, 49.5% to 48.4%.
 The overwhelming support for Martinez among Latinos effectively counterbalanced Castor's relatively high popularity among swing voters throughout the state.

 Patel Center for Global Solutions

-In January 2007, Betty Castor was appointed the Executive Director at the Patel Center for Global Solutions at the University of South Florida.

-In June 2009, Castor resigned as executive director of the Patel Center, returning her focus back to education and politics.
+In January 2007, Castor was appointed executive director of the Patel Center for Global Solutions at the University of South Florida.
+In June 2009, she resigned as executive director of the Patel Center, returning her focus back to education and politics.

+Personal life

+Castor married Donald Castor with whom she had three children: Kathy Castor, Karen Castor Dentel, and Frank Castor.
+Kathy Castor has been a member of the U.S. House of Representatives since 2007.
+Karen Castor Dentel is a former member of the Florida House of Representatives and current school board member of the Orange County Public Schools in Orlando, Florida since August of 2018.
+Frank Castor has served as a judge in Palm Beach County, Florida, since 2007.

+Betty and Donald Castor divorced in 1978.

+In 1989, Castor married Samuel P. Bell III, an attorney and lobbyist who had also served as a state legislator.
+He died in 2023, at the age of 83.